 What is a prophet?

 What does the word ‘prophet’ mean?
-Well, the dictionary states:
+An on-line dictionary says:

 In other words; someone who reveals God′s will and purposes, someone who reveals what is on God′s heart.

 Do you think that is a description of what Jesus did while on this earth?